-As with breakfast, parking and a shuttle, if you absolutely need Internet access, you also need to consider it part of your nightly hotel budget when comparing prices.
-A hotel where you save $10/night but then pay $19.95 for Internet is no savings at all.
+As with breakfast, parking and a shuttle, if you absolutely need internet access, you also need to consider it part of your nightly hotel budget when comparing prices.
+A hotel where you save $10/night but then pay $19.95 a day for internet is no savings at all.

 Additionally, some hotels have started charging for access per device, or sometimes allowing only two devices per paying customer.
 If more than one person is staying in the room, this can become a problem very quickly, as most folks connect with at least two devices these days (e.g., a laptop and a smartphone).
 Check the fine print.

 7. Program members, don't book anywhere but directly through the hotel.